citizenfx/natives/MISC/AddStuntJumpAngled.md

 * **camOptional**: Wether the cinematic camera of the stunt jump is optional or not.
 Usually false.

 ## Return value
-The ID of the stuntjump that was created.
+The ID of the stunt jump that was created.

 ## Examples
 ```lua